 A native of East Freetown, Massachusetts, Mr. Brown is the founding music director of the Southeastern Massachusetts Festival Chorus.
 Under his musical leadership, the group has grown to 100 singers and has performed at numerous venues across the region including the Godspeed Sail Landing Festival in Boston, the Tweeter Center for the Performing Arts (Xfinity Center), the Tabernacle on Martha's Vineyard, and the Providence Performing Arts Center.
 In addition to his role with SMFC, Brown was the music director of the Taunton Civic Chorus from 2012 to 2017.
 Eric is in demand regionally as a conductor and music director and has led productions for Star Players of Bristol County, Heart to Heart Productions and Fairhaven High School Drama Club.
 A 30 year veteran church organist, Mr. Brown has held positions with churches in Raynham, Taunton, and East Bridgewater and is currently co-organist at Memorial United Methodist Church in Taunton.
 He is the former director of the Christian Hill Singers, who were featured performers in the Society of Historically Informed Performers' Concert Series at Boston's "First Night 2001."
 Brown has performed vocally as a soloist with the Mansfield Choral Society and the Mayflower Chorale and has sung with the Greater New Bedford Choral Society.
+Most recently, Eric performed with the Oure Pleasure Singers as a member of the bass section.
 A recorder enthusiast, he was a founding member of the Mill River Consort and Hockomock Recorder Consort.
 In addition to his musical endeavors, he is employed full-time as a Benefits Manager.
 In his spare time, he enjoys cooking, reading, and historical dramas.

 Gabrielle Heath | Accompanist